 Indeed, chronic inflammation in the body can damage your brain, heart and other organs, according to the Cleveland Clinic.

-One study, published in June 2010 in the journal Nutrition Research and Practice, discovered that chaga might reduce the growth of breast, cervical and lung cancer cells in a cell culture or a Petri dish, as well as in mice, says Dr. Glatter.
-But more research is needed in order to determine a direct correlation.
+One study, published in June 2010 in Nutrition Research and Practice, discovered that chaga might reduce the growth of breast, cervical and lung cancer cells in a cell culture or a Petri dish, as well as in mice, says Dr. Glatter.
+But more research is needed in order to determine a direct correlation, and again, research needs to be done in humans to confirm these benefits.

-What's more: Chaga contains a high level of oxalates, so anyone who needs to limit oxalate intake — like those who are prone to or at risk for developing kidney stones — should use caution, says Moon.
+Chaga contains a high level of oxalates, so anyone who needs to limit oxalate intake — like those who are prone to or at risk for developing kidney stones — should use caution, Moon says.

 - International Journal of Molecular Sciences: "A Critical Review on Health Promoting Benefits of Edible Mushrooms through Gut Microbiota"